munificent/game-programming-patterns/book/dirty-flag.markdown

 ### Let's get dirty

-So this code does the right thing -- renders all the meshes in the right place -- but it doesn't do it efficiently.
+So this code does the right thing -- it renders all the meshes in the right place -- but it doesn't do it efficiently.
 It's calling `local_.combine(parentWorld)` on every node in the graph, every frame.
 Let's see how this pattern fixes that.
 First, we need to add two fields to `GraphNode`:

 ^code dirty-graph-node

-The `world_` field caches the previously-calculated world transform, and `dirty_`, of course, is the dirty flag.
+The `world_` field caches the previously calculated world transform, and `dirty_`, of course, is the dirty flag.
 Note that the flag starts out `true`.
-When we create a new node, we haven't calculated it's world transform yet, so at birth it's already out of sync with the local transform.
+When we create a new node, we haven't calculated it's world transform yet.
+At birth, it's already out of sync with the local transform.

 The only reason we need this pattern is because objects can *move*, so let's add support for that: